-Domestic Violence Lawyer In New York
+Domestic Violence Lawyer in New York City

 While an accusation of committing any crime is an awful experience, being accused of committing domestic violence can have especially horrific consequences.
-If you have been accused of such a charge, you need a skilled domestic violence attorney in New York as soon as possible.
+If you have been accused of such a charge, you need a skilled domestic violence attorney in New York City as soon as possible.
 Kenneth E. Belkin, Esq. can help aggressively defend you against this unfair prosecution, so that you can return to normalcy as soon as possible.

 The relationships which count in terms of domestic violence crimes are those which happen between: